mpv-player/mpv/DOCS/man/vo.rst

     ``no-scale-sep``
-        When using a separable scale filter for luma, usually two filter passes are done.
-This is often faster.
-However, it forces conversion to RGB in an extra pass, so it can actually be slower if used with fast filters on small screen resolutions.
-Using this options will make rendering a single operation.
+        When using a separable scale filter for luma, usually two filter passes are done, and when using ``cscale`` chroma information is also scaled separately from luma.
+This is often faster and better for most image scalers.
+However, the extra passes and preprocessing logic can actually make it slower if used with fast filters on small screen resolutions.
+Using this option will make rendering a single operation if possible, often at the cost of performance or image quality.

-        Note that chroma scalers are always done as 1-pass filters.
+        It's safe to enable this if using ``bilinear`` for both ``lscale`` and ``cscale``.

     ``cscale=<filter>``
-        As ``lscale``, but for chroma (2x slower with little visible effect).
-        Note that with some scaling filters, upscaling is always done in RGB.
-If chroma is not subsampled, this option is ignored, and the luma scaler is used instead.
-Setting this option is often useless.
+        As ``lscale``, but for interpolating chroma information.
+If the image is not subsampled, this option is ignored entirely.
+Note that the implementation is currently always done as a single pass, so using it with separable filters will result in slow performance for very little visible benefit.

     ``lscale-down=<filter>``
         Like ``lscale``, but apply these filters on downscaling